Macaroni Riots: Later history

 As World War I continued in Europe, the United States experienced a hiring boom and, while food prices did increase over the course of the conflict, wages also generally rose with it.
 Also during this time, the IWW entered a period of decline that coincided with a greater assimilation of Italian Americans into American society.
-The Italian population in Providence also continued to grow over the next several years, and by 1930, 20 percent of the city, or roughly 50,000 peeople, were Italian Americans.
+The Italian population in Providence also continued to grow over the next several years, and by 1930, 20 percent of the city, or roughly 50,000 people, were Italian Americans.
 In Providence, Italian Americans began to become more active in mainstream politics, particularly within the Democratic Party, resulting in the election of the first Italian American to a state office with Rhode Island Secretary of State Louis W. Cappelli in 1932.
 Several years later, in 1945, John Pastore, who was raised in Federal Hill, became Rhode Island's first Italian American governor.

 On November 17, 2014, the Rhode Island Labor History Society held an event at a local church in Federal Hill to commemorate the 100th anniversary of the riots.
 Writing that same year, DeSimone said concerning the lasting legacy of the riots, "The macaroni riots were important for Providence's Italian community, it was more than just about the high cost of food, war profiteering, class differences or police brutality; it was about learning to think of itself as a community of Italian Americans fully engaged in partaking of the American experience".